Degrees are awarded three times a year: January, May and August.

 - The satisfactory completion of the specific course standards and requirements of a student’s chosen major (see curriculum descriptions).

-- A grade point average of at least 2.0, with at least that average maintained during the final 60 credits of study, and any other GPA requirements imposed by the school, department or program.
+- A grade point average of at least 2.00, with at least that average maintained during the final 60 credits of study, and any other GPA requirements imposed by the school, department or program.
+GPAs are not rounded; they are truncated at the hundredths place.

 - School of Business students must complete a minimum of 50 percent of the business courses required for the degree at Quinnipiac (exclusive of 6 credits of economics).